ioannapetsiou/movies_and_franchises/README.md

 - <b> sortedFranchisesRatings.csv </b> : it has the franchises columns and the average rating for each franchise,

 ## Where did I grow the most / What did I want to do but couldn't:
 The manual work was a little disappointing, and it took quite a long time for me to accept that this would be the way that the movies would be <b>correctly</b> assigned to the <b>correct</b> dataset.
 I tried the "fuzzywuzzy" library I saw online, to see If I could merge on the film column without the need to have <i>exactly</i> the same name titles.
 I couldn't make it work.
-Then, I saw there are libraries such as "jellyfish", what could be better, and tools like Open refine.
+Then, I saw there are libraries such as "jellyfish", that could be better, and tools like Open refine.

-However, it was a fun project, where I struggled a lot and dad a change to practise scraping a table with many lines in a row, merge two datasets that are different, and visualization.
+However, it was a fun project, where I struggled a lot and had a chance to practise scraping a table with many lines in a row, merge two datasets that are different, and visualization.
 I definetely grew on the scraping part, and visualization.

 I definitely got the chance to practise my skills, data and visualization wise.
 I made three vizualizations on flourish.
 This was also a good chance for me to use an other one of [Soma's templates](https://jsoma.github.io/page-templates/), where I used the scrolly-images one.